The Challenge of LLM Integration

 Sycophancy (Confirmation Bias) Recognition and Mitigation

 LLM sycophancy—the tendency of models to be excessively agreeable or tell users what they want to hear—represents a significant challenge for critical professional applications.
-This behavior can undermine objectivity and reinforce confirmation bias.
+This behavior can undermine objectivity and reinforce confirmation bias, making it particularly important to maintain the Socratic questioning approach outlined in our contemplative framework.

 Recognition indicators: